mforets/GPGPU/docs/src/man/cipher.md

 # Affine cipher

-An [affine cipher](https://en.wikipedia.org/wiki/Affine_cipher) is a special case of a monoalphabetic substitution cipher, in which where each letter in an alphabet is mapped to its numeric equivalent, encrypted with a simple mathematical function using modular artihmetic, of the form
+In this problem we consider an [affine cipher](https://en.wikipedia.org/wiki/Affine_cipher), which is a special case of a monoalphabetic substitution cipher, where each letter in an alphabet is mapped to its numeric equivalent, encrypted with a simple mathematical function using modular artihmetic.

+## Problem definition

+The encryption function has the form

 ```math
 E(x) = (Ax + B) \mod M,